Skip to main content

 The Policy outlines the steps involved in the reporting and addressing of scientific integrity concerns, how to handle differing scientific opinions, and various roles and responsibilities relating to scientific integrity.
 To promote a culture of scientific integrity, the policy also outlines requirements and practices related to seven key areas.

 • Protecting Scientific Processes.
-This section prohibits political interference and other inappropriate influence, requires reasonable efforts to ensure the fidelity of the scientific record, and requires research integrity and responsible conduct of research.
+This section prohibits interference and inappropriate influence, requires reasonable efforts to ensure the fidelity of the scientific record, and requires research integrity and responsible conduct of research.

 • Ensuring the Free Flow of Scientific Information.
 This section strives to ensure open and timely communication of HHS science.